BoudewijnKlijn/competitive_programming/README.md

 ## extra todos 02/02/2022

 - random seed ipv range zodat als we hem 2x runnen we een andere seed hebben

+## Algorithms

+Hill climbing
+- can be used to make a good solution slightly better